Contract check · Residential lease

 The short answer

 Whether a landlord must keep a security deposit in a separate account depends on the state.
 Massachusetts law, as described by Mass.gov, requires landlords to hold a security deposit in a separate, interest-bearing bank account and to provide the tenant with written notice of the bank name, location, and account number within 30 days of deposit.
 If a Massachusetts landlord fails to hold the deposit in the required type of account or fails to provide that notice, the official resource states the landlord loses the right to keep the deposit.
 Other states have their own escrow requirements or none at all.
 Your state's rules and your lease's deposit clause together determine what protections apply.
-Scan your lease to see what it says about where the deposit is held.

 No account requiredFile deleted after analysisNot legal advice